Hans Marchwitza: Life

 In 1938, he attempted to cross from Spain to France but was arrested and detained by the French.
 In 1941, he succeeded in fleeing to the United States.
 There he was detained but was later allowed to work in construction and other odd jobs.
 In 1946 he returned to Germany, first to Stuttgart and then in 1947 to Babelsberg in the Soviet Occupation Zone.
 He became a founding member of the Academy of the Arts of East Germany.
 For this action, in 1950 he received the National Prize of East Germany, a prize he received again in 1955 and 1964.
 He also became a cultural attaché in Prague in 1950, an office he held until 1955.
-For his seventieth birthday he gained entrance into the Karl Marx Order and the honorary title of Dr. phil. h.c. from Humboldt University.
+For his seventieth birthday he was awarded the Karl Marx Order and the honorary title of Dr. phil. h.c. from Humboldt University.

 Marchwitza died on 17 January 1965 at age 75 in Potsdam.
 He was cremated and honoured with burial in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.